-This definition also implies that the diagram maps onto itself by a rotation of $2\pi/p$ ignoring the curve colourings, however the extra condition about the permutation being fixed between successive copies of the pie-slice seems to be necessary, in that it is quite conceivable that there exists a diagram that maps onto itself by a rotation of $2\pi/p$ but that does not use the same permutation between successive copies of the pie-slice before the last and the first: we can refer to this condition as weak pseudo-symmetry.
-The diagram in Figure 3 has monochrome symmetry but not pseudo-symmetry, and thus is weakly symmetric; Figure 4 illustrates that there are different permutations between successive pie-slices.
-Though an interesting idea, we will not consider weak pseudo-symmetry further.
+This definition also implies that the diagram maps onto itself by a rotation of 360/p degrees ignoring the curve colourings, however, the extra condition about the permutation being fixed between successive copies of the pie-slice seems to be necessary in that there exist diagrams that map onto themselves by a rotation of 360/p degrees but do not use the same permutation between successive copies of the pie-slice before the last and the first: we refer to this condition as weak pseudo-symmetry.
+The diagram in Figure 3 has monochrome symmetry but not pseudo-symmetry, and thus is weakly pseudo-symmetric; Figure 4 illustrates that there are different permutations between successive pie-slices.
+Though an interesting idea, we do not consider weak pseudo-symmetry further.